sashminea/sashminea/README.md

 ###

 <p align="left">I am an engineering student at Pulchowk Campus with a passion for content automation and AI.
-My work revolves around leveraging advanced technologies to streamline processes and create innovative solutions, while also building communities for Nepalese students to ensure they have access to better opportunities.</p>
+My work revolves around leveraging advanced technologies to streamline processes and create innovative solutions.</p>

 ###